-Our outstanding faculty and staff are here to help you be successful whether you are attending short-term technical certificate programs, pursuing an associate degree, or taking community activity classes.
-MCC is dedicated to helping you move forward into the future that is right for you.
+Our outstanding faculty and staff are here to help you be successful in your studies and in your post-graduation goals.
+Whether you are attending short-term technical programs, pursuing an associate degree, or taking community activity classes, we are committed to helping you move forward into the future that is right for you.